ibexa/documentation-developer/docs/guide/personalization/developer_guide/importing_historical_user_tracking_data.md

     Encodings must always contain capital letters (for example, %3A and not %3a).

-    If a param value is "" or "null" or "undefined" it needs to be excluded from the signing and must not be sent in the query string!
+    If a param value is "" or "null" or "undefined" it needs to be excluded from the signing and must not be sent in the query string.

     **valid**: `https://event.yoochoose.net/api/00000/buy/johndoe/1/11?fullprice=19.99EUR&overridetimestamp=2012-01-01T11%3A00%3A00&quantity=1&signature=d0026f017ae823f19530d93318c5a2f6`